umwrit350sp17/team-7/Progress Reports/Progress Report 2.md

 Unfinished Tasks:

-The outline is in progress.
+The outline is in progress, but will be finished by Sunday March 18th.

 Schedule Revisions: